Tr20

 1956, but their condition was very poor and they were scrapped with no new

-service numbers allocated.
+service numbers assigned.
 Thus, in

 all, 100 Tr20s were given PKP service numbers after WWII, but some